Do you earn Avios or tier points if you book British Airways flights via Expedia or Opodo?

 Hotel chains will NOT give you any loyalty points or status benefits if you book through a third party – you must book direct with the chain to get your rewards and stay credit

 The reason for this is the huge difference in commissions paid.
-Airline commissions are now around 1% so BA is not too concerned if it has to pay Expedia for processing your booking.
-Hotels tend to pay 20%-25% to Expedia and other online travel agents and they are desperate to stop this and make you book direct.
+Airline commissions are now around 1% and British Airways is not too concerned if it has to pay Expedia for processing your booking.
+Hotels tend to pay 20%-25% to Expedia and other online travel agents and they do what they can to encourage you to book direct.

 (This article is part of our ‘BA Q&A’ series which explains how British Airways Executive Club works.
 You can see all of our ‘BA Q&A’ articles here. )